r3aper89/blockbusterRESTapi/blockbuster/README.md

 /dto
 the DTO (data transfer object) class houses schema objects for the table.
-Video(int videoId, String title, String status) Member(int memberId, String name, int videoId)
+Video(int videoId, String title, String status) Member(int id, String name, int videoId)

 /services
 the services class is a combination of the DAO and service layer.